Watch this space for news on our current projects, festival selections and awards. For more personal updates you should follow us on Twitter.

-Kristof Bilsen just came back from shooting in DR Congo for his feature, telling the story of a group of public sector workers who live in the third largest city in Africa, Kinshasa, where the weight of history has not stopped them from pursuing hopes and dreams.
-Produced by Roast Beef Productions and supported by Cinereach and Worldview.
-More here.
+Kristof Bilsen just came back from shooting in DR Congo for his feature doc Elephant’s Dream telling the story of a group of public sector workers who live in the third largest city in Africa, Kinshasa, where the weight of history has not stopped them from pursuing hopes and dreams.
+Produced by Associate Directors and supported by Cinereach and Worldview.

 Sean Mc Allister about the Bread and Roses Film Festival

 I often wonder what happened to our wonderful tradition in political documentary filmmaking, it’s funny to think that it was British TV documentaries that inspired me to leave an oily factory in the early 1980’s and become a documentary filmmaker.
 I cannot imagine finding the same inspiration coming from TV today, sadly.
 Somehow I still manage to come out of the grey BBC white city building with commissions to go off to far-flung places to make my films, but often, in lonely filming moments, I do wonder where those passionate films that push for social and political change have gone.